tscode/julia-ppc/README.md

 in [this online course](https://ppc.cs.aalto.fi/ch2/) on parallel programming by the Aalto University in Espoo, Finland.

-The code used in the case study is short, simple, and showcases many of the techniques for optimization on modern x86 CPUs.
-Therefore, it is a good didactical project to understand certain performance characteristics of Julia (like the usage of SIMD instructions) and to see in general how Julia fares against C++.
+The code used in the case study is short, simple, and showcases techniques for optimization on modern x86 CPUs.
+Therefore, it is a good project to understand certain performance characteristics of Julia (like the usage of SIMD instructions).

 ## Problem

-The problem is described [here](https://ppc.cs.aalto.fi/ch2/).
+The shortcut problem is described [here](https://ppc.cs.aalto.fi/ch2/).

 ## Implementations